r-s-lewis/data-science-S2023/challenges/c04-gapminder-assignment.md

 **Observations**:

-- Oceania has a small range because there are so few countries
+- Oceania has a small range.
 - There is a big outlier in Asia, Kuwait.
 - Africa has the lowest average gdpPercap
 - Maybe less of an observation and just a thought but this plot makes me